Documentation Index

 Accessing the Copy Feature

-- The Actions dropdown menu on the event dashboard
+The copy event option is available from:- The Actions dropdown menu on the event dashboard

 - The Advanced Actions panel in the event sidebar